tera-toolbox-mods/tera-guide/readme.md

 debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss

 ## Supported
+Feel free to create your own guide/add-on and send a pull-request :=)

 Dungeon | How much is it scripted
 --- | ---